SEVEN JOYS OF RELIGION

 Studies indicate that the Hope Effect (placebo) may Account for up to Half of a Drug’s Efficacy.
 Others studies place it at 50 to 70 % of the treatment.
 That is not a minor effect.

 Many medical professionals take the position that the Hope effect (placebo effect) only works on the symptoms and does not work on the disease.
-A search for proof found one study that showed certain types of biochemical parameters did not respond .
+Not True.
+They point to a study that showed certain types of biochemical parameters did not respond .
 This included diabetes, blood loss anemia, hyperglycaemia, etc. But it showed an effect on blood pressure, viral infections like the common cold, asthma, post-operative swelling, etc. Unfortunately, the test only compared groups that took a placebo and groups that did not take anything.
 It did not compare groups that used a treatment drugs.
 This is the FDA requirement for all drugs for all diseases.

-Without the comparison with treatment drugs, it is difficult to determine the validity of comparison.
+Without the comparison with treatment drugs, it is difficult to determine the validity of a comparison.

 [Mental Health]: Unlike physical health which is easy to quantify and qualify, mental health is more difficult to investigate.
 In a 2004 study involving 147 independent investigations and 100,000 people, across all studies there is a correlation that people with less depression had greater religiousness.

 Critics of this type of study argue that there are other reasons for the reduction in depression.
 They point out that religious people are less likely to take drugs or smoke and this is the reason for the lower depression.

 Inadvertently, these critics are proving one of the benefits of religion.
 Fewer drug dependent or smoking people is a good thing.
 It is not a reason to question the Hope Effect.
 If you want to get off barbiturates or stop smoking you may want to seek out the help from church leaders in addition to others.

 Another study investigated 76 studies and found that 35 studies found that religion reduced anxiety with only 10 reporting a greater anxiety.